sibala/FSU25D-frontend/05-lecture/README.md

 - Study the code in [media-queries](media-queries)
 - Keep working on the responsive cssgrids layout exercise in group
 - If your group is done with the exercise, keep building on the same grids exercise with Flexbox.
 Its an extra exercise for those that finished quickly [responsive-flexbox-layout-exercises.pdf](responsive-flexbox-layout-exercises.pdf)
+- Solution for CSS grids/Flexbox exercises: (responsive-cssgrids-and-flexbox-solution)[responsive-cssgrids-and-flexbox-solution]

 ## 3. Agile Project Methods
 - Agile Project Methodologies [project-methodologies.pptx](project-methodologies.pptx)
-- Creating groups and work on exercise:
+- Creating groups and work on Group exercise with Trello and Scrum (See lesson about Trello for getting started)

 ## Reading: